LCYAD/self-code-challenge/README.md

 * Include testing, both unit and integration test (> 80%)
 * Detailed documentation on how to setup and boot the repository
 * Detail Logging and Trace and Metrics via Open Telemetry or other implementation
+* Instructions on how to easily setup debugging